Last updated on October 18th, 2022 at 03:13 am

 So, which is better?
 In this blog post, I will break down the pros and cons of each technology so that you can decide for yourself which is best for you.
 Let’s get started:

-What Is Down Imaging?
+What is Side and Down Imaging?

 Down imaging is a type of sonar technology that uses sound waves to create images of the bottom of a body of water.
 The waves are sent out from the transducer, which is mounted on the boat, and bounce off the bottom.
 The returning waves are then converted into an image that is displayed on the fish finder.